cyrilletuzi/angular-async-local-storage/docs/INTEROPERABILITY.md

 ## Requirements

-Interoperability can be achieved:
+Interoperability can be achieved **since v8 of this lib**.

-- **since v8 of this lib**,
+In versions >= 9, no requirement, the new configuration is now the default.

-- **only for apps that haven't been deployed in production yet**, as v8 uses the following opt-in option to allow interoperability: changing configuration on the fly would mean to **lose all previously stored data**.
+In version 8, you need to add this config:

 ```ts
 import { StorageModule } from '@ngx-pwa/local-storage';